mars/create-react-app-buildpack/README.md

 ### Procfile

-Heroku apps declared what processes are launched for a successful deployment by way of the [`Procfile`](https://devcenter.heroku.com/articles/procfile).
+Heroku apps may declare what processes are launched for a successful deployment by way of the [`Procfile`](https://devcenter.heroku.com/articles/procfile).
 This buildpack's default process comes from [`heroku/static` buildpack](https://github.com/heroku/heroku-buildpack-static).
 (See: 🏙 [Architecture](#user-content-architecture-)).
 The implicit `Procfile` to start the static web server is:

 ```
 web: bin/boot